nos/client/docs/api.md

 address on behalf of the currently authenticated account.
 It requires the user to grant permission.

 #### Parameters
-1. `string` - The asset ID script hash.
+1. `asset` [string] - The asset ID script hash.
-1. `string` - The amount of the asset to send.
-It is recommended that strings are used instead of numbers to prevent floating point rounding issues.
+2. `amount` [string] - The amount of the asset to send.
+**NOTE: It is recommended that strings are used instead of numbers to prevent floating point rounding issues.**
-1. `string` - The recipient address of the asset.
+3. `receiver` [string] - The recipient address of the asset.

 #### Returns
-`string` - The contract transaction ID.
+[string] - The contract transaction ID.

 #### Example
 ```javascript